Flipping, Spinners & Slime: Those Crazy Middle School Fads

 I barely noticed my own seventh grader practicing the flip at home in the first few weeks of September, and thought it coincidental that the kids in the cafeteria at my school were playing the same game.
 But as friends from various parts of my densely populated county told me their middle schoolers were also flipping, I realized we were knee deep in the latest middle school mania.

-If this particular trend had confined itself to the cafeteria, it may have had a longer shelf life.
+If this particular trend had confined itself to the cafeteria, it might have had a longer shelf life.
 But bottles began flipping during class, when students believed the teacher’s back was turned.
-What the children did not realize is that when a bottle lands upright, or upside down, it makes a sound, as do all the poorly stifled giggles that accompany the game.
+What the children did not realize is that when a bottle lands upright, or upside down, it makes a sound, and triggers all the poorly stifled giggles that accompany the game.

 By October, when custodians started complaining that water was being spilled, and teachers complained of losing their sanity at too early a date in the year, the flip was banned, and not just at my school.
 RIP bottle flipping – you will not be missed.